 While still in school, Connick began taking classes at the New Orleans Center for the Creative Arts with pianist Ellis Marsalis, father of famous jazz musicians Wynton and Branford.
 He also got tips from prominent pianist James Booker, a family friend who often stopped by the Connick home.

-As he continued to release bestselling album after bestselling album, Connick developed a persona in the media as something of a throwback, a modern-day heartthrob to match the romantic crooners of a bygone era.
+As he continued to release bestselling album after best-selling album, Connick developed a persona in the media as something of a throwback, a modern-day heartthrob to match the romantic crooners of a bygone era.
 Connick's thick drawl, Southern manners (he doesn't smoke or drink) and slicked-back hair became his calling cards.
 Some critics insisted that his music was an inferior imitation of other, better artists.

-Among those other things was acting.
-Connick's first role was as a hard-gambling airman in the World War II bomber drama Memphis Belle (1990).
+Among those other talents that Connick possessed was acting.
+His first role was as a hard-gambling airman in the World War II bomber drama Memphis Belle (1990).
 Connick went on to appear in a string of successful movies, playing a serial killer in Copycat (1995), a pilot in the Will Smith blockbuster Independence Day (1996) and a romantic lead opposite Sandra Bullock in Hope Floats (1998).
 In 2002, Connick took on a recurring role as the boyfriend and later husband of character Grace Adler in the smash sitcom Will & Grace, a gig he held through the show's finale in 2006.